jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 This scripts allows to react on instance state change (ex: `running` to `draining`).

-> Without `cs-instance-watcher`, **in a TargetGroup free usage and with a front-end external Load-Balancer**, users could see latencies, timeouts or sharp disconnections due to abrupt draining instance shutdowns.
+> Without `cs-instance-watcher`, **in an EC2 target group less context and with a non-ELB Load-Balancer**, users could see latencies, timeouts or sharp disconnections due to abrupt draining instance shutdowns.

 Even if the tool is designed to track and possibly react to any state transition, it is meant to react especially to the `draining` state:
-When no TargetGroup is used, a possible use-case is when a load-balancer (different from an AWS ALB/NLB/CLB) is serving CloneSquad managed instances.
+When no EC2 target group is used, a possible use-case is when a load-balancer (different from an AWS ALB/NLB/CLB) is serving CloneSquad managed instances.

-In order to help non-AWS Load-Balancer detects the draining instance condition, the `cs-instance-watcher` daemon contains an **optional** pre-built algorithm that can reject all new TCP connections toward a user-supplied list of ports while allowing the current established ones to continue.
+In order to help non-ELB Load-Balancer detect the draining instance condition, the `cs-instance-watcher` daemon contains an **optional** pre-built algorithm that can reject all new TCP connections toward a user-supplied list of ports while allowing the current established ones to continue.
 The external load-balancer health-checks will thus fail as soon as the instance